 Areas we frequently work on during our sessions include:

 Our individual social skills instruction is based on the Social Thinking methodology.
 Social Thinking®, a methodology developed by Michelle Garcia Winner is designed for individuals with average to above average cognitive ability.
 This groundbreaking methodology involves teaching the “why” behind social communication so individuals can learn how to think in a social context and apply skills relevant to the situation.

-We teach students as well as young adults user-friendly specific skills and strategies which include:
+We teach user-friendly specific skills and strategies which include:

 Executive Function Coaching is done in individual sessions with Ryan Wexelblatt, Center for ADHD Director.

-He founded the Center for ADHD to bring that vision to life.
-For nearly 20 years, Ryan has dedicated himself to working with students with social learning challenges often associated with ADHD, learning disabilities, Asperger’s Syndrome, and higher-verbal autism spectrum diagnoses.
+For nearly 20 years, Ryan has dedicated himself to working with students with social learning and executive functioning challenges often associated with ADHD, learning disabilities and Asperger’s syndrome.

 Previously, he worked as a Clinician at Hill Top Preparatory School and Y.A.L.E.
 School Cherry Hill and Philadelphia campuses.
 He also created and directed social learning programs including Hill Top Summer Camp, Camp Sequoia, and Sequoia Kids Program.
 He is a graduate of Bryn Mawr College Graduate School of Social Work and Temple University.

-Originally from Lower Merion, Pennsylvania Ryan serves on the professional advisory board of the BuxMont CHADD chapter.
-He and his son, Austin, who attends vocational school for carpentry, live with their dog Sasha, a Bergamasco.
+Originally from Narberth, Pennsylvania Ryan serves on the professional advisory board of the BuxMont CHADD chapter.
+He and his son, Austin, who attends vocational school for carpentry, live with their dog Sasha, a Bergamasco sheepdog.